okcashpro/okcash/docs/README.md

 - Full-featured Discord and Twitter connectors, with Discord voice channel support
 - Full conversational and document RAG memory
 - Can read links and PDFs, transcribe audio and videos, summarize conversations, and more
-- Highly extensible - create your own actions and clients to extend Eliza's capabilities
+- Highly extensible - create your own actions and clients to extend OKai's capabilities
 - Supports open source and local models (default configured with Nous Hermes Llama 3.1B)
 - Supports OpenAI for cloud inference on a light-weight device
 - "Ask Claude" mode for calling Claude on more complex queries